-There are several opportunities to implement alternative measures when a child may come into contact and/or conflict with the law.
-Whilst the systems, processes, and legislation within which an alternative to deprivation of liberty may be triggered differs, the principles and practice to implement alternative measures for all children should adhere to the same principles.
-The Global Study (Nowak, 2019) suggests that best outcomes will be achieved when they are:
+There are several opportunities to implement alternative measures when a child or young person comes into contact and/or conflict with the law.
+Whilst the systems, processes, and legislation may differ across the globe, the principles underpinning effective use of alternatives to deprivation are similar.
+The Global Study (Nowak, 2019) suggests that best outcomes will be achieved when an approach is undertaken that is:

-- Holistic, dynamic and participatory - Based on integrated approach between stakeholders in the justice, child welfare and social services systems, - Reliant on resources allocated at national and local level that guarantee an equal provision of services throughout the country - Inclusive in that it involves families and communities through support and/ or training as well as relationship building activities between the child and the family - Designed to reduce stigmatisation, and - Committed to broaden a sense of ownership and shared responsibility.
+- Holistic, dynamic and participatory - Based on integrated approach between stakeholders in the justice, child welfare and social services systems - Reliant on resources allocated at national and local level that guarantee an equal provision of services throughout the country - Inclusive in that it involves families and communities through support and/ or training as well as relationship building activities between the child and the family - Designed to reduce stigmatisation, and - Committed to broaden a sense of ownership and shared responsibility.

-The need for alternatives will most likely occur at points of crisis and turbulence in a child's life; this may be the result of chronic exposure to trauma and adversity, and the harmful nature of the child's survival mechanisms and coping strategies, or it may be a response to one-off events of potential or actual harm.
-Irrespective of the reason for the need or the system in which an alternative is required, flexibility is key within, and across, the systems responding to children.
+The need for alternatives will most likely occur at points of crisis and turbulence in a child's life; this may be the result of chronic exposure to trauma and adversity which precipitate harmful survival mechanisms and coping strategies.
+Alternatively, it may be a response to one-off events of potential or actual harm (Gibson, 2022; Whitelaw & Gibson, 2023).
+Irrespective of the reason or the system in which an alternative is required, flexibility is key within, and across, the systems responding to children.

-There is no one-size-fits-all alternative measure that could meet the needs of each local authority or every child in Scotland.
+There is no one-size-fits-all alternative measure that could meet the needs of every child.
 Issues which have influenced the availability of alternatives create layers of complexity that are not easily solved.
 Such difficulties could relate to geographical footprint, demographics, and a reduction in the number of children requiring to be deprived of their liberty due to the impact of policy and practice developments, such as WSA.
-Thus, specific services that provide alternatives may be more likely to exist in areas with larger, denser populations with easier access to services than in more rural areas with low-density populations and less access to (and need for) such services.
+Thus, specific services that provide alternatives may be more likely to exist in areas with larger, denser populations with easier access to services, than in more rural areas with low-density populations and less access to such services.